EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 You are a Marshmallow - defender of sweetness, softness, and tastiness!

 ## Abilities
+## Compressive Candy
+Tick this ability to squish yourself to fit in narrow spaces and become denser than water.

 ### Fiery Fervor
 You work yourself up to a red-hot passion - deal fire damage to everyone nearby.
 (Damage one box per use.)